-In 2014, when The Strong Families Commission (THE COMMISSION) was Incorporated, Philadelphia, home to the Commission, had statistics that were generally consistently higher than its state, (Pennsylvania).
-For example, children who live in Single-Parent Families represented 60% (195,000) of the child population, as opposed to children throughout Pennsylvania that represented 35% (905,000) of the child population; children living with neither of their Parents represent 25,000 or 7% of the children.
+In 2014, when The Strong Families Commission (THE COMMISSION) was Incorporated, Philadelphia, home to THE COMMISSION, had statistics that were generally consistently higher than its state, (Pennsylvania).
+For example, children who lived in Single-Parent Families represented 60% (195,000) of the child population, as opposed to children throughout Pennsylvania that represented 35% (905,000) of the child population; children living with neither of their Parents represented 25,000 or 7% of the children.
 The number throughout the state was 131,000 children living with neither of their parents or 5% of the children; grandchildren in the Care of Grandparents totaled 24,000 or 7% of Philadelphia’s children, while Pennsylvania numbers totaled 98,000 or 4% of the population.
 Another 4% of children or 103,000 of Pennsylvania’s children lived in kinship care situations; and children living with Cohabiting Domestic Partners represented equally 9% of the population, notwithstanding whether talking about Philadelphia or Pennsylvania.

 Another contributor to the discussion at the time was The Annie E. Casey Foundation, which reported that 25 million or 35% of the country’s children were living in single parent households.
 In addition to an increase in the percentage of these youth, data showed that these children were more likely to have a tougher time than their peers with two parents within the same household.